Billy Preston (basketball)

-Billy Dewon Preston Jr. (born October 26, 1997) is an American professional basketball player.
+Billy Dewon Preston Jr. (born October 26, 1997) is an American professional basketball player for the Tijuana Zonkeys of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 A power forward, he attended four high schools: St. John Bosco High School, Redondo Union High School, Prime Prep Academy, and Oak Hill Academy.
 He was ranked among the top recruits of his class, earning McDonald's All-American honors while at Oak Hill.

 Following high school, Preston enrolled at the University of Kansas and had signed to play basketball for the Jayhawks.
 In November 2017, he was involved in an on-campus car accident that resulted in no injuries.
 Preston, without having played any games, was sidelined until the completion of a university investigation into the incident.
 After being barred for over two months, he opted to play at the professional level instead.

 High school career

 A Santa Ana, California native, Preston attended St. John Bosco High School in Bellflower, California and Redondo Union High School in Redondo Beach, California, followed by a stint at Prime Prep in Dallas, Texas.
 In 2016, he transferred to Oak Hill Academy.
 He had per-game averages of 15.3 points and 9.2 rebounds as a senior at Oak Hill.

 In November 2016, he committed to Kansas, after he had also visited Syracuse, Indiana and the University of Southern California during the recruiting process.

 Preston played in the 2017 McDonald's All-American Boys Game, scoring ten points and grabbing three rebounds.
 In the 2017 Jordan Brand Classic, he tallied seven points in 15 minutes of play.